angarsky/diveintopython/learn/functions.md

 # Output: The sum is: 5
 ```

-In this example, the function is called "add_numbers".
-It takes two arguments, "x" and "y".
+In this example, the function is called `add_numbers`.
+It takes two arguments, `x` and `y`.
 Inside the function, their sum is calculated and printed using the `print` function.
-To call the function, you simply provide values for "x" and "y" as arguments:
+To call the function, you simply provide values for `x` and `y` as arguments:
 This will output the value 5, which is the sum of 2 and 3.
 Note that you can call the function with any two numbers and it will calculate and print their sum.

 Another example of a Python function is a function that calculates the area of a circle.
 Here is the code for a function that takes the radius of a circle and returns its area: